Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 The first way could be to simply try and reduce the amount of water vapour in the home.
 This may not always be practical.
 I'm not suggesting that you stop showering.
 But, there is often something you can do.

 For instance, you might have a tumble dryer where the flue is not connected properly.
-If when you turn on a machine like that you can feel the air getting damp then it's possible that a quick visit from a plumber will make the problem go away.
+If when you turn on a machine like that you can feel the air getting damp then it's possible that a quick fix could solve the problem.

-But, in a busy family home, in most cases, producing less moisture is going to be simply not possible.
+But, in a busy family home, in most cases, producing less moisture is not going to be easy.

 Make Sure the Moisture Has Somewhere To Go